jphall663/interpretable_machine_learning_with_python/README.md

 * [Manual installation (Advanced)](https://github.com/jphall663/interpretable_machine_learning_with_python#manual-installation)

-For a technical write-up on these topics, please [_On the Art and Science of Explainable Machine Learning_](https://arxiv.org/pdf/1810.02909.pdf).
+For a technical write-up on these topics, please see [_On the Art and Science of Explainable Machine Learning_](https://arxiv.org/pdf/1810.02909.pdf).

 ***